write-you-a-scheme-v2/scheme/docs/03_evaluation.md

       Just x  -> return x
       Nothing -> throw $ UnboundVar atom
 ```
 Now we're talking!
-When we evaluate an Atom, we are essentially doing variable lookup.  `getVar` will do this lookup by getting the `EnvCtx` via ask, then running a `Map` lookup, returning the value if found, else throwing an error.
+When we evaluate an Atom, we are doing variable lookup.  `getVar` will do this lookup by getting the `EnvCtx` via ask, then running a `Map` lookup, returning the value if found, else throwing an error.

 #### if
 ```Haskell